 The Deputy Director for Science Programs is responsible for:

-- setting SC-specific policy related to the management of SC science programs;
+- setting SC-specific policy related to the management of SC science programs; and

 The Deputy Director for Science Programs